 The Plastic Plague

 Plastic is one of the cheapest types of packaging known to man, and its use has been widespread since it entered the commercial market in 1872.
 Since then, we’ve produced more than 9 billion tons of plastic in its various forms, much of which has ended up in landfills and the ocean, where it takes centuries to break down.
+At this point in time, 92% of dead seabirds have ingested plastic up to 5% of their body weight.
+Bottle caps in particular can injure or kill birds, mammals, sea turtles or other marine animals.

 There are five massive accumulations of plastic in the world’s oceans, the largest of which is called the Great Pacific Garbage Patch.
 It’s twice the size of the state of Texas and sits between California and Hawaii, covering roughly 1.6 million square kilometers of ocean.